scale logo

 In the main leaderboard, we report the aggregated instruction-following scores, averaging the “prompt adherence” and “relevance” fields.
 We consider a response as following the instructions if it “answers what the prompt requests without violating explicit constraints while not adding irrelevant content”.

-Constraints and Accuracy per Category breakdown
+Constraints and Accuracy per Category Breakdown

 CONSTRAINTS CRITERIA